Liverpool in talks to sign RB Leipzig's Szoboszlai

 A move appeared unlikely earlier in the week but is now a possibility.

-There are reports that Szoboszlai has a release clause of about £60m.
+There are reports that Szoboszlai has a release clause of about £60m which expires on Friday.

 Szoboszlai made 31 appearances for Leipzig in the Bundesliga last season, scoring six goals and registering eight assists.